slalom/eks-iac/README.md

 # Troubleshooting
 * Run `aws sts get-caller-identity` to see who you are logged in as
 * To Assume a role - `aws sts assume-role --role-arn arn:aws:iam::Account_ID:role/ROLE_NAME --role-session-name eks-my-session`
+* If you're authentication is not working, check to see if aws-auth config map is correct. `kubectl -n kube-system get cm aws-auth -o yaml`

 # Sample terraform.tfvars
 ## Create terraform.tfvars in your root folder with these variables